connervieira/HomeIndex/DOCUMENTATION.md

     1. List Items
         - The List Items tool simply outputs the entire item database in a plain text list.
         - This tool is useful for getting a general overview of your items, or for creating an easily shareable and printable format.
+    2. Search Items
+        - The Search Items tool allows you to quickly find items in the database based on a search term.
+        - The most likely search results are displayed at the top, with their name, location, and "difference score".
+            - The higher the difference score, the less likely the result is to match.
+        - The number of displayed results can be customized in the configuration.
 - Data Management
     1. Move Container
         - This tool allows the user to move or rename a container.